Scientific Name

 Description

-Aloiampelos juddii, formerly known as Aloe juddii, is a low-growing, multi-stemmed succulent with slender stems, erect at first, becoming sprawling with age.
-The stems are up to 2 feet (60 cm) long and up to 0.4 inches (1 cm) thick.
-A single clump may reach 32 inches (80 cm) in diameter.
+Aloiampelos juddii, formerly known as Aloe juddii, is a multi-stemmed succulent that forms a clump of slender stems with dark green leaves with reddish tips and tiny white teeth along the margins.
+The stems are erect to semy-erect, often sprawl along the ground and over rocks, and reach 2 feet (60 cm) in length and up to 0.4 inches (1 cm) in diameter.
+They are grey to white, similar in color to the Table Mountain Sandstone rock type on which the plant grows in its native habitat.
+The clump can reach a diameter of 32 inches (80 cm).
 In older specimens, the stem bases give rise to an underground fleshy to near-woody caudex, from which young stems readily arise.
-The caudex is grey to white.
-Leaves are bright to dark green, with conspicuous red tips and firm white teeth along its margins.
-They are up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) wide.
+The leaves are triangular with margins curved upwards, measuring up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) wide.

 Hardiness